We recently hired a staff of 10,000.

 The hive, home to roughly 10,000 honey bees along with its royal inhabitant, the queen, will eventually provide honey for the Live Blue Kitchen and Café.
 The café features dishes that incorporate locally farmed, sustainable ingredients for Blue KC’s 1,000 employees.

-For Chef Kyle, the quest for a corporate beehive wasn’t just a pet project, but a passionate endeavor.
+For our beehive staff, the quest for a corporate beehive wasn’t just a pet project, but a passionate endeavor.
 “Bees are vitally important to local and global food production.
-It’s important to think globally and act locally,” he said.
+It’s important to think globally and act locally,” our beehive staff said.

 Bees are the predominant insect pollinators of leading fruit, vegetables and seed crops, transferring pollen from the male to the female parts of the plants.
 Without them, we would be in a pickle (which come from cucumbers, and you guessed it, are pollinated by bees.)